tmtsoftware/csw/docs/src/main/services/time.md

 :   @@snip [JSchedulerExamples.java](../../../../examples/src/main/java/csw/time/JSchedulerExamples.java) { #schedule-periodically }

-### Schedule Periodically with Start Time
+#### Schedule Periodically with Start Time
 Schedules a task to execute periodically at the given interval.
 The task is executed once at the given start time followed by execution of task at each interval.
-The `startTime` can be either UTC time or TAI time.
+The `startTime` can be either UTCTime or TAITime.

 Scala
 :   @@snip [SchedulerExamples.scala](../../../../examples/src/main/scala/csw/time/SchedulerExamples.scala) { #schedule-periodically-with-startTime }